*We currently do not offer Dental Assistant Level I

-You’ll have the opportunity to apply and practice skills learned in the classroom in our state-of-the-art 17-chair dental clinic.
-With the guidance and the expertise of our instructional team of Dentists, Assistants, and Hygienists, we make sure you have access to a learning environment that promotes your success!
+You’ll have the opportunity to apply and practice skills learned in the classroom in our state-of-the-art dental clinic.
+With the guidance and the expertise of our instructional team of Dentists, Assistants, and Hygienists, you will have access to a learning environment that promotes your success!

-- Procedures: assisting the dentist with dental procedures, preparing instrument tray set-ups and mixing dental materials, taking preliminary impressions, polishing teeth, taking and developing x-rays, placement of rubber dams, etc.
+- Procedures: assisting with dental procedures, preparing instrument tray set-ups and mixing dental materials, taking preliminary impressions, polishing teeth, taking and developing x-rays, placement of rubber dams, etc.

 - Community Experience: our clinic serves over 2,500 clients annually.

-On top of practicing your skills in the dental clinic, this program includes a 5-week Practicum.
+On top of practicing your skills in the dental clinic, this program includes a 5-week Practicum where you will learn to work within a team, develop relationships, and learn the day to day practices of local dental offices.

 Practicum: 5 Weeks